 These days, it seems as though very few people are exercising as much as they’d like.
-In fact, a startling 50% of adults don’t get the 30 minutes of moderate physical activity five days a week that’s recommended.
+In fact, a startling 50% of adults don’t get the 30 minutes of moderate physical activity that’s recommended.
 Everyone’s busy, everyone makes excuses, and at the top of that list is something we all must do on a daily basis: work.

 If you’re concerned, the choice is in your hands: Don’t be defenseless against the dangers of a desk job.
-Exercise is simply the act of keeping your body busy using your muscles and bones, and this means it can be done anywhere, even in the office.
+Exercise is simply the act of keeping your body busy using your muscles and bones, and this means it can be done anywhere, even while you’re at work.

-- Take the stairs (two at a time) over the elevator, park in the furthest spot in the parking lot, get up as much as possible throughout the day and communicate with coworkers in person rather than through e-mail/phone
+Take the stairs (two at a time) over the elevator, park in the farthest spot in the parking lot, get up as much as possible throughout the day and communicate with co-workers in person rather than through email/phone.

 Keep in mind that any amount of exercise helps, and the health benefits are cumulative.
-These are just a few of the many ways you can work out at work, and at Arrow Physical Therapy & Rehabilitation, we can provide you with more information on this topic.
-Call 732-494-0895 to learn more or to schedule an appointment at any of our four locations in Woodbridge, Union, Somerville or Edison, NJ.
+These are just a few of the many ways you can work out at work, and at Arrow Physical Therapy & Rehabilitation, we can provide you with more information on this topic during a free screening.
+Our therapy specialists can even help you develop an at-work exercise plan that fits your needs.

 Contact our team today for more information about our physical therapy services or to schedule your free screening.